LukasB97/ORCA/README.md

 ## The Algorithm

-To compute an equalizer, one boost level is evaluated for every frequency point in the original measurement grid.
+To compute an equalizer, ORCA optimizes the configured GraphicEQ control-point gains directly.
+The piecewise-linear curve produced by those points is evaluated at every frequency in the original measurement grid, so the optimization sees the same finite-resolution filter that will later be exported.

 For each of the frequencies, the process is as follows: